xquintana/JsonReader/README.md

 The class _JsonReader_ uses a nested class named _TextConverter_ to convert text to different encodings:

-* Multibyte string to UTF-8 string.
++ Wide character string to UTF-8 string.
-* UTF-8 string to Multibyte string.
++ UTF-8 string to wide character string.
-* Wide character string to UTF-8 string.
++ Multibyte string to UTF-8 string.
-* UTF-8 string to Wide character string.
++ UTF-8 string to multibyte string.
-* Unicode 4-bytes code point to UTF-8 character.
++ Unicode 4-bytes code point to UTF-8 character.

-The term 'multibyte' refers here to a non-Unicode multibyte string encoded according to the current locale.
+The term 'Multibyte' here refers to a non-Unicode charset, where characters can be encoded with one or more bytes according to a locale such as ISO-8859-1 or GB18030.

 This class is public so it can be used externally and even independently of the main class.